Mehedi-Hasan-code/NextAnurag/README.md

 - this will not create a folderName route
 - if we want to create a _folderName route we have to name it as
   %5F_folderName

+# Streaming
+- use Suspense for optimizing the components which takes time to load

+* server components execute on server
+* client components execute on client as well as on the server

+# Rendering Paradigms
+* SSR
+  - SSG
+  - ISR
+* CSR